 Moreover, the applications of car data are basically endless.
 Such data can be incredibly valuable to companies that have vehicle fleets and need to have full visibility into where each car is and how it’s being operated.
 That's why the Internet of Things and Big Data solutions are going to shape the future of autonomous vehicles.

 Processing the massive volume of data generated by autonomous vehicles presents a problem.
 However, by combining onboard data storage with cloud-based computing, automotive companies can create decentralized computing models that pave the way to success.

-It’s not only about processing the vast amount of data but also computing it quickly or providing secure storage for highly sensitive information.
-Automotive leaders are investing billions of dollars into research and development of cloud-based and hybrid computing models where vehicle data is decentralized.
+It's not only about processing the vast amount of data but also computing it quickly or providing secure storage for highly sensitive information.
+Automotive leaders are investing billions of dollars into the research and development of cloud-based and hybrid computing models where vehicle data is decentralized.
 The goal is to improve the accuracy and response time, all the while managing to process data accurately.